 Accelerating Research on Consciousness: Request for Proposals

 Templeton World Charity Foundation is interested in Consciousness as a foundational concept at the center of our experience and interaction with the world.
-Our Accelerating Research on Consciousness Initiative has made a substantial effort to further their field through best practices in open science and adversarial collaboration.
-To expand our support, we now issue this request for proposals (RFP) to fund a broader range of research projects in the field.
+Our Accelerating Research on Consciousness Initiative has made a substantial effort to further the field through best practices in open science and adversarial collaboration.
+To expand our support, we issued this request for proposals (RFP) to fund a broader range of research projects in the field.

-We seek to fund up to 15 projects that will produce new scientific evidence to further our understanding of consciousness.
+We sought to fund up to 15 projects that will produce new scientific evidence to further our understanding of consciousness.

 We are particularly interested in basic science research rather than developing or testing interventions for physical or mental health.
 Our interests include generating new evidence to substantially oppose or support existing theories of consciousness, or developing new scientific tools or frameworks to study consciousness.

 - Projects must be rooted in a broad understanding of the current academic literature on consciousness.
 To promote novel ideas, we encourage applicants to integrate or contrast more than one tool, method, or theoretical approach.